-Since April 2011, BOSSI has reported to the Department of Finance and Services.
+Since April 2011, BOSSI has been a related entity within the Department of Finance and Services.

-Staff working in the BOSSI secretariat are employed by the Department of Finance and Services and as such are subject to its policies, procedures, and employment conditions which are included in the Department of Finance and Services Annual Report.
+Staff working in the BOSSI secretariat, are employed by the Department of Finance and Services and as such are subject to its policies, procedures, and employment conditions which are included in the Department of Finance and Services Annual Report.